BardicDefense/purple-hack/README.md

   2. Trip them (they become prone; two-legged creatures only)
   3. Drive them directly back 5 feet, if the space is available to do so.
 You may follow up immediately with a free 5-foot move of your own, even if you have already made your full move this turn or are otherwise locked in combat.
      If none of those are possible or desired, then instead you bash them for an additional 1d4 damage (+2 per name level).
 - **Captain**: Some are born to command.
 Your party gains a +1 initiative bonus.
 Add a +1 attack bonus to all other party members and associated NPCs, raised to +2 at level 10 or higher (this does not benefit yourself).
 Apply +2 to friendly Morale checks.
-These bonuses apply only as long as your orders can be understood and the individuals benefitting are willing to be led by you.
+These bonuses apply only as long as your orders can be understood and the individuals benefiting are willing to be led by you.
 Multiple captains in a group do not stack these benefits.
 - **Defender**: If you decide that none will pass, then _none will pass_.
 You ignore all magical commands to move aside, flee, surrender and the like, and are immune to all fear-based effects, magical or not.
 You gain a 4-point modifier in your favor when resisting any other effect that would result in you being involuntarily moved.
-Also, in combat, you can always choose to receve the effects of the Guard combat stance, even if using another stance.
+Also, in combat, you can always choose to receive the effects of the Guard combat stance, even if using another stance.
 If you actually choose the Guard stance, you can intercept up to four enemies instead of two.
 - **Great-Weapon Fighter**: When attacking with a two-handed melee weapon, your critical hit range improves by 1, plus 1 per name level (e.g. you score critical hits on a natural to-hit roll of 19-20 at level 1, 18-20 at level 5, etc.).
 - **Marksman**: If firing into melee, you can pick your target instead of rolling randomly.
 Your ranged to-hit penalties are reduced by 2 points, plus 2 per name level.
-Your rate of fire with small thrown weapons inscreases from 1 to 2.
+Your rate of fire with small thrown weapons increases from 1 to 2.
 - **Read Scrolls**: You can read Mithric, as well as cast from scrolls containing spells from four schools of your choice; if an Arcanist, two of these schools must be the two schools you already know.
 This does not grant the ability to create scrolls.
 - **True Grit**: You may reroll failed death saves.
 - **Whirlwind**: +2 AC (and a further +1 AC per name level).
 If not casting a spell that round, you receive the effects of the Dash combat stance (this does not count as your stance pick for the round).
 You are not locked in melee combat unless in melee with at least three opponents.
 To gain these benefits, you must be able to move freely, not wearing medium or heavy armor, and cannot be encumbered.

-### Mage feats
+### Mage Feats

 A mage can combine multiple feats on a spell.
 The spell adjustments from these stack (e.g. a _Silent Magic Missile_ spell with extended range would in all ways be treated as a 3rd level spell).
 A feat cannot take a spell over 6th level.
 Note that a spell cannot be both Silent and Stilled.